In this simple python program, we need to convert gray code to binary. It is a number-based python program.

-This python program example is for converting the gray code to binary.
-To understand this program, we need to know what is a Binary and gray code.
+To understand this python program, we need to know about binary and gray code.

-Binary code: Binary is a number code to the base of 2, which means the number is represented by only zeros and ones.
+Binary code: Binary is a number to the base of 2, which means the number is represented by only zeros and ones.
 It is used in Machine language.
-For example, the Binary code for 1 is 001.
+For example, the Binary code for 4 is 0100.

-STEP 2: call the user-defined function graytob(n) to convert the gray code to binary code, passing the number as a parameter.
+STEP 2: call the user-defined function graytob(n), passing the number as a parameter.

-STEP 1: Accept the binary number from the main program.
+STEP 1: Accept the gray code from the main program.

-STEP 3: Store the number into another variable.
+STEP 3: Store the number in another variable.

 STEP 5: Right shift the number by one to get the number -1, which is used to xor with the number.